pnp/vscode-viva/README.md

 # Viva Connections Toolkit for Visual Studio Code

-With the Viva Connections Toolkit extension, you can create and manage your Viva Connections solutions on your tenant.
+With the Viva Connections Toolkit extension, you can create and manage your Viva Connections solutions in your tenant.
 All actions you need to perform during the development flow are at your fingertips.

 ![Sample Gallery](./assets/images/sample-gallery.png)

+## Architecture

+Viva Connections Toolkit for Viva Studio Code is an abstraction layer on top of the [SPFx](https://aka.ms/spfx) Yeoman generator and [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/).
+All operations and actions are performed on the command line level using these two tools with the environment settings on your computer.

+This means that the features and capabilities provided through this tool are avaialble for any solution which has been build with SPFx.

 ## Capabilities

 The extension provides the following capabilities:

-### Create a new M365 hosted app
+### Create a new SPFx solution with Viva components

-The extension automatically detects if you are in an M365 Hostes Apps project.
-If not, it will show helpful actions to allow you to create a new hosted app.
+The extension automatically detects if you are in an SPFx solution.
+If not, it will show helpful actions to allow you to create a new SPFx solution.

 ![Welcome experience](./assets/images/welcome-experience.png)